Picking out the best flooring for kitchens is such an important decision when it comes to designing your space.

 Choose: Bamboo, which is eco-friendly, tough, easy to maintain and more water-resistant than hardwood.
 Cork is another suitable option for kitchens, but is incompatible with underfloor heating.
 Concrete and resin flooring is a possibility for ground-floor kitchens, but will not be suitable for upstairs kitchens.
 Rubber can work in kitchens, but can be easily scratched, so avoid damage from kitchen appliances by placing a sheet of hardboard between the appliance and floor.

 Avoid: Leather and reclaimed wood, beautiful but expensive and high-maintenance materials that will not respond well to the wear and tear that is part of daily kitchen use.

 Design know-how: Poured concrete looks good as part of a contemporary open plan space.
 It can also be used outdoors, so offers the perfect opportunity to incorporate the same flooring throughout, connecting the garden to the rest of the house.
 Create a similar effect with floor tiles, from contemporary to traditional in style.

-Fitting alternative flooring: Bamboo can be fitted with glue or as a free-floating floor, and is compatible with underfloor heating (though you will need to contact your manufacturer for temperature limits).
+Installing alternative flooring: Bamboo can be installed with glue or as a free-floating floor, and is compatible with underfloor heating (though you will need to contact your manufacturer for temperature limits).
 Polished concrete tiles, rubber tiles and vinyl tiles can be laid by an experienced DIYer, but poured concrete, poured resin and rubber and vinyl sheet kitchen floors should be left to professionals.